laurensgalarza/BeRealClone/README.md

 ## Notes

-I had challenges with allowing the user to log out and stay logged in for a little while.
-I also had trouble with the constraints, but for both used the lab for help and was able to resolve the issues.
+I had challenges with allowing the user to log out and stay logged in, along with the constraints.
+For both issues, I utilized the lessons in this weeks lab to troubleshoot and resolve these issues.

 ## License